 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of West Pensacola are 30.427 deg latitude, -87.280 deg longitude, and 43 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of West Pensacola are 30.427 deg latitude, -87.280 deg longitude, and 43 ft elevation.

-The topography within 2 miles of West Pensacola is essentially flat, with a maximum elevation change of 89 feet, and an average elevation above sea level of 49 feet.
-Within 10 miles contains only modest variations in elevation (154 feet).
+The topography within 2 miles of West Pensacola is essentially flat, with a maximum elevation change of 89 feet and an average elevation above sea level of 49 feet.
+Within 10 miles is essentially flat (154 feet).
 Within 50 miles also contains only modest variations in elevation (328 feet).